GENGHIS BLUES – 20th Anniversary (35mm)

-The autonomous Republic of Tuva, wedged between Siberia and Mongolia, for centuries has been isolated from the rest of the world by jagged mountains and Soviet restrictions.
-At the time, outsiders were barely aware of the Tuvan art form of throatsinging.
+The Republic of Tuva, wedged between Siberia and Mongolia, for centuries had been isolated from the rest of the world by jagged mountains and Soviet restrictions.
+At the time, outsiders were unaware that the Tuvan art form of throatsinging even existed.

-Today, 20 years after the film won the Audience Award at the Sundance Film Festival and then went on to be nominated for an Academy Award for Best Documentary, this musically saturated, planet-scampering San Francisco story is recognized as a heartfelt, non-fiction masterpiece and a major influence in bringing the art form of throatsinging into the American consciousness.
+Today, 20 years after the film won the Audience Award at the Sundance Film Festival, and went on to be nominated for an Academy Award for Best Documentary, this musically-saturated, planet-scampering San Francisco story is recognized as a heartfelt masterpiece, and a major influence in bringing the art form of throatsinging into the American consciousness.

 “Delivers some deeply felt lessons about cultural values, personal affinities, and how deeply race and disability warp human destiny in the United States”